 In latency, the child relies on the capacity to split fantasy widely apart from bodily feelings, converting into neutralized games and researches the sexualized ideas and feelings of the oedipal struggles.
-But with the pubertal bodily pressures and accompanying egomaturation, the separation can no longer be maintained for most children.
-Sexual expression and the relationship to the object world grow and change radically during adolescence.
-Puberty threatens the collapse of the repression of the connection between sexual fantasies and the family objects under the impact of the fueling of the sexual drive by hormonal and emotional development.
-Oedipal issues are reenergized at the same time that the young adolescent becomes newly narcissistic and egocentric.2
+But with the pubertal bodily pressures and accompanying egolife and death, childhood play, and seriousness in adolescence, as well as the intense interest of the adult world in it.